 - How long of a time I have to spend eating each time to reach reasonable satiety?

-Vegetarian SJWs love comparing ourselves daringly to that of silver back gorillas.
-Them spending nine hours daily – foraging & chewing cellulose 40 pounds a day.
+Vegetarian Social Justice Warriors love comparing themselves daringly to that of silver back gorillas spending nine hours daily – foraging & chewing cellulose up to 40 pounds a day.
 Should we all likewise graze an endless amount of endotoxins?
 Oh, not to mention cyanide like compounds from raw plant materials?

-Isn’t the point of “nutrition” is to nurture, to “ration” (militarist term of) “reason”, and satiate the self – in the shortest amount of time?…Then “cooking” – in my humble opinion – both expediates and facilitates to such an outcome.
+Isn’t the point of “nutrition” is to nurture, to “ration” or “reason”, and satiate the self – in the shortest or least path of resistance and thereby “time”?…Then “cooking” – in my humble opinion – both expediates and facilitates this much needed outcome that much more viable.

-The primal man had no access to pressure cooker.
-But I’d wager he’d be so anxiously hungry.
-Searching for nutrients from having eaten; yet unable to assimilate any usefulness.
-From eating all that undigestible shrubs, hay and cellulose.
+Remember the primitive man had no access to pressure cooker.
+Though I’d wager he’d be so anxiously hungry.
+Searching for nutrients from having eaten; yet unable to assimilate any usefulness from all that undigestible shrubs, hay and cellulose.

 Hygiene & Orderliness.

-Next – it’s all to do with hygiene and maintaining liberal sense of order.
-“Cleanliness” and “cooking” = in my humble anecdotal stance – are both an inseparable compartmentalisation of orderly habits.
+“Cleanliness” and “cooking” = in my humble anecdotal stance – represents orderly habits.
 Paving the way to support and maintain immunological equilibrium in any living mechanism.
 They are both part of the goal (of you guessed it) – either avoiding, separating away, or killing ¬ unwanted pathogens.

 Millions-year evidence of the worm Caenorhabditis elegans exhibited avoidance-like “behaviour” upon sensing any nearby pathogen Bacillus thuringiensis.
-Likewise fast forwarding to our present female bullfrogs – intuitively demonstrated not to choose mates who are infected with Candida humicola.
+Likewise fast forwarding to our present female bullfrogs – intuitively demonstrated not to choose mates who are infected with bacteria known as Candida humicola.

 Again, not to compare ourselves to racoons.
 But their human-like-dexterity paws led some important nerve sensitivities.
 This may explain why they seemingly wash their food.
 In order to enhance the reward signals of the foods they’re eating.